 Nevertheless, some today interpret the Qur’an in such a way as to allow for belief in the Christian Trinity.
 They do this out of a desire to build bridges between Muslims and Christians.
 However, most Muslims consider their interpretation of the Qur’an perverse in much the same way that Christians do when members of the Bahai faith tell them they have seriously misunderstood Jesus.

 The Qur’an says, for example, that God delivered his people from Pharaoh under Moses (e.g., Q 26:65).
-But it presents the human race in need of no salvation beyond the guidance the Qur’an affords.
+But unlike the Bible, it presents the human race in need of no salvation beyond the guidance the Qur’an affords.

-One concept central to the New Testament is that of God’s serving his people even to the point of laying his life down to redeem them.
+Central to the New Testament is the concept of God’s serving his people even to the point of laying his life down to redeem them.
 Hence, the Bible presents God as simultaneously both servant and king.

 Both mentions of holiness leave us unsure if the Qur’an has God’s existential or ethical holiness in mind (Q 2:1, 59:23).

 We are sometimes called to imitate God.
 For example, Q 28:77 tells believers to “be kind in the way that God has been kind to you.”
 However, the Qur’an does not make imitating God the central purpose of humankind’s moral renewal as the Bible does.